telefonicaid/iotagent-node-lib/doc/api.md

 GET /iot/json?k=<apikey>&i=<deviceId>&getCmd=1
 Accept: application/json
 ```

+**FIXME**: example of response to this request should be included, based on the ping example shown above.

 For IoT Agents different from IoTA-JSON it is exactly the same just changing in the request the resource, `/iot/json` by the corresponding resource employed by the agent (i.e., IoTA-UL uses `/iot/d` as default resource) and setting the correct `<apikey>` and `<deviceId>`.